Channel Subscription

-As PubNub allows you to subscribe to hundreds or even thousands of channels, it's vital to understand how to efficiently manage them.
-The sections on this page focus on the different ways you can subscribe to multiple channels with channel groups, wildcards, and Message Filters.
+As PubNub allows you to have hundreds or even thousands of subscriptions, it's vital to understand how to manage them efficiently.

 Receiving messages